rowant1990/ARTEmailSwipe/Readme.markdown

 ARTEmailSwipe
 ===

 ARTEmailSwipe is a UIViewController container, which allows you to have one view controller at the bottom, whilst keeping your main navigation separate.
 This is based on the iOS 8 emails implementation where you can have your new email open at the bottom whilst still viewing all your old emails above it.
-I also took a lot of inspiration from the JASidePanels project, which is what this was based on.
+I also took a lot of inspiration from the JASidePanels project.

 Demo
 ---